-- I use the school systems and devices (both in and out of school) - I use my own devices in the school (when allowed) e.g. mobile phones, USB devices etc. - I use my own equipment out of the school in a way that is related to me being a member of this school e.g. communicating with other members of the school, accessing school email, website etc.
+- I use the school systems and devices (both in and out of school) - I use my own devices in the school (when allowed) e.g. mobile phones, USB devices etc.

+• I use my own equipment out of the school in a way that is related to me being a member of this school e.g. communicating with other members of the school, accessing school email, website etc.
-t student name

-Student Signature Date
+Student SignatureDateDate

+Parent/Guardian agreement:

-of the Online Safety and Student AUP Policy and I confirm that I accept sonal electronic devices to school, I understand that the student is le in transit to and from and on campus.
+I understand that my child has agreed to accept the terms of the Online Safety and Student AUP Policy and I confirm the accept the terms of the agreement.
+If my child brings any personal electronic devices to school, I understand that the stude is responsible for its safekeeping and appropriate usage while in transit to and from and on campus.

-I have read and understood the Online Safety policy and agre ee to check any updates, which are made available on the Parent Portal.
+I have read and understood the Online Safety policy and agree to check any updates, which are made available on the Par Portal. ent

 Print Parent/Guardian name

-Parent/Guardian Signature Date
+Parent/Guardian Signature